lruslan/ansible-eos/docs/development.rst

     $ ansible -M /workspace/ansible-eos/library -m eos_vlan -a "vlanid=100"

-Simply specifiy the module to be run (eos_vlan in the above example) and the arguments to pass to the module using the -a option.
+Simply specify the module to be run (eos_vlan in the above example) and the arguments to pass to the module using the -a option.

 ****************
 Write Test Cases